gr2m/appcache-nanny/README.md

 minutes.io checks every 30 seconds if an update is available.
 And whenever the user navigates from one view to another, it reloads the page in case there is.
-As the assets are all cached, the user cannot tell that his page got just reloaded.
+As the assets are all cached, the user cannot tell that their page got just reloaded.
 It's silent, without any notification, or a prompt asking the user to reload the page.
 And it works very well so far.

 Demo